Have questions? We're here.

 Northwest Passage Travel Tips & Guide

-As your ship breaks its way through the icy waters at the top of the world, you will feel just like the explorers of yesteryear, as they set forth to connect the two sides of the world via the Northwest Passage.
-On your cruise don't miss:
+As your ship breaks through the icy waters at the top of the world, you will feel like the explorers of yesteryear, setting forth to connect the two sides of the world via the Northwest Passage.
+On your cruise, don't miss:

-• The flora & fauna of the Arctic, including the great migrations of the beluga & narwhals, kittiwakes & other Arctic birds, seals & polar bears.
-Snowmobiles offer a great way to see this wildlife.
+• Arctic Flora and Fauna: Witness the incredible wildlife of the Arctic, including the great migrations of beluga and narwhal whales, kittiwakes, other Arctic birds, seals, and polar bears.
+Snowmobiles offer a thrilling way to see this diverse wildlife up close.

-• Baffin Island, at the mouth of the Northwest Passage, where you can trek across glaciers and hike the trails at Qikiqtarjuaq.
+• Baffin Island: Located at the mouth of the Northwest Passage, Baffin Island offers stunning landscapes where you can trek across glaciers and hike the trails at Qikiqtarjuaq, providing spectacular views and opportunities for wildlife spotting.

-• Somerset Island, in the depths of the Arctic Circle, is home to caribou, musk ox, and thousands of birds.
+• Somerset Island: Deep within the Arctic Circle, Somerset Island is home to caribou, musk oxen, and thousands of birds.
+This remote location offers pristine landscapes and a true sense of Arctic wilderness.

 Northwest Passage Geography: Major Ports & Islands